 (Previously known as Fig)

-that needs to be done to get it running.
+be done to get it running.

 Compose is great for development environments, staging servers, and CI.
 We don't